Independent and Dependent Variables

 Quantitative Results

 To understand the concept of independent and dependent variables, one should understand the meaning of variables.
-Variables are defined as the properties or kinds of characteristics of certain events or objects.
+We define variables as the properties or characteristics of certain events or objects.

-Independent variables are variables that are manipulated or are changed by researchers and whose effects are measured and compared.
+Researchers manipulate independent variables and measure and compare their effects.
 The other name for independent variables is Predictor(s).
-The independent variables are called as such because independent variables predict or forecast the values of the dependent variable in the model.
+They call independent variables as such because they predict or forecast the values of the dependent variable in the model.

 In the case of a linear model, we have the general equation as: